restpose/restpose/docs/intro.rst

 With most database systems (certainly with relational databases, and also with many of the newer "NoSQL" databases), the focus of queries performed on a database is to retrieve a set of records matching the query.
-In contrast, the main focus of queries performed in a search engine is to retrive a ranked list of records; and often, only to return the most highly ranked.
+In contrast, the main focus of queries performed in a search engine is to retrieve a ranked list of records; and often, only to return the most highly ranked.
 Whilst a good ranking is important, it is hard to define exactly what a good ranking is, so there are many ways to customise how the ranking is performed.
 It is generally